Chapter 4101:8-14 Heating and Cooling Equipment

 1401.2 Access.
-Heating and cooling equipment shall be located with respect to building construction and other equipment to permit maintenance, servicing and replacement.
+Heating and cooling equipment and appliances shall be located with respect to building construction and other equipment and appliances to permit maintenance, servicing and replacement.
 Clearances shall be maintained to permit cleaning of heating and cooling surfaces; replacement of filters, blowers, motors, controls and vent connections; lubrication of moving parts; and adjustments.

-1401.3 Sizing.
-Heating and cooling equipment shall be sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved heating and cooling calculation methodologies.
+1401.3 Equipment and appliance sizing.
+Heating and cooling equipment and appliances shall be sized in accordance with ACCA Manual S or other approved sizing methodologies based on building loads calculated in accordance with ACCA Manual J or other approved heating and cooling calculation methodologies.

 1401.5 Flood hazard.
-In areas prone to flooding as established by Table 301.2(1), heating and cooling equipment and appliances shall be located or installed in accordance with Section 322.1.6.
+In flood hazard areas as established by Table 301.2(1), heating and cooling equipment and appliances shall be located or installed in accordance with Section 322.1.6.